-Prior to joining IGES, Dr. Low was an Associate Professor at the University of Nebraska-Lincoln, School of Natural Resources.
+Prior to joining IGES in 2009, Dr. Low was an Associate Professor at the University of Nebraska-Lincoln, School of Natural Resources.
 Working with UCAR, she oversaw the completion of more than 50 GLOBE protocol tutorials and virtual lab and fieldwork interactive learning assets, in conjunction with three NASA science teams; She also served as the GLOBE Program Desk Officer for Africa and the Middle East,is a GLOBE master trainer and and Science Lead for the NASA GLOBE Observer Mosquito Habitat Mapper (GO MHM).

 Senior Science Educator, IGES

 Ms. Burck joined the IGES team in 2015.
 Prior to that, she taught science, served as an Einstein Fellow in the NASA Science Mission Directorate Earth Science Division, managed the Einstein Fellowship Program, and worked at Goddard Space Flight Center.

 Her love of both science and writing has led to the creation of several IGES resources including Beyond the Bite, The Mission Mosquito Notebook, and Phenomena Based Student Investigations with NASA Earth Observations.